 Mainstreaming: the project is well aligned with UN plans (e.g. UNDAF, UNDP’s country program), contributing to both food security & poverty reduction, and sustainable natural resources management as well as improving governance at Government level and for beneficiaries through cooperatives’ strengthening; gender mainstreaming into the project remained a weak link : there was no evidence of a comprehensive gender analysis although all woreda’s Women Offices were involved into the project, resulting in awareness raising on gender of both officials and final beneficiaries.

 Sustainability: social and cultural risks to sustainability are low as the project created strong ownership through the outcomes in all project sites.
-The adoption of new techniques, by-laws and new agricultural practices (e.g. extension package) is high in all four project sites; at farm level, technical risks are low; the main issue is the non-completion of planned infrastructures for tef and durum wheat; in particular, there is uncertainty on who is going to take over some management aspects of the gene banks.
-The support through establishing and strengthening of cooperatives was the project’s exit strategy; it was a necessary step but cooperatives will likely need additional / periodic support to strengthen operating and management skills after project’s completion; future gene bank management still needs some fine-tuning with EBI regional offices likely to provide regular support although this has yet to be institutionalised.
+The adoption of new techniques, by-laws and new agricultural practices (e.g. extension package) is high in all four project sites; at farm level, technical risks are low; the main issue is the non-completion of planned infrastructures for tef and durum wheat; in particular, there is uncertainty at local level on who is going to take over some management aspects of the gene banks.
+The support through establishing and strengthening of cooperatives and the establishment of eight regional offices were the project’s exit strategy; it was a necessary step but cooperatives will likely need additional / periodic support to strengthen operating and management skills after project’s completion; future gene bank management still needs some fine-tuning with EBI regional offices likely to provide regular support although this has yet to be institutionalised.
 Woreda Administrations have well integrated project‘s results into their agenda and are engaged into implementation as per available own funds’ levels; the economic and financial risks are moderate with promising marketing opportunities for three crops (tef, enset, coffee); still, access to credit has remained very limited for project’s cooperatives through direct support from existing Unions.
 The socio-political risks remain moderate: on the one hand, there is now a wide consensus on the need to mainstream agrobiodiversity conservation but these interventions are too short to effectively engage into political dialogue / lobbying for effectively mainstreaming agrobiodiversity into key ministries and other Government’s institutions.

 Impact: the project is having a substantial economic impact for beneficiaries (from cooperatives): combining increased productivity and/or processing diversification with marketing opportunities has resulted in enhanced income for the farmers that in turn is being used for education, health and income generating activities.
 The impact on institutions has been achieved through awareness raising on agrobiodiversity conservation with more uptake at woreda (Administration) and community (cooperatives) levels.
 The project was focussing also on improving the environment under which farmers’ varieties are being cultivated; this was achieved through the adoption of by-laws and the extension packages that champion sustainable land husbandry practices.
 The impact on gender of the project is mitigated by the absence of a comprehensive / holistic approach to gender mainstreaming into the intervention; female membership in cooperatives has somewhat risen although it still remains low; the project was very responsive to the mid-term review criticising the absence of gender approach and designed several ad-hoc activities targeting specifically women.